-You submit an appeal to the planning inspectorate.
+You submit an appeal to Planning and Environment Decisions Wales.
 On receipt, we check that it is a valid appeal.
 If all documentation is submitted with the initial appeal the validation stage will take 3 to 5 working days.

 Validation to start